Blending

 Rendering semi-transparent textures

 Now that we know how OpenGL works with regards to blending it's time to put our knowledge to the test by adding several semi-transparent windows.
-We'll be using the same scene as in the start of this tutorial, but instead of rendering a grass texture we're now going to use the transparent window texture from the start of this tutorial.
+We'll be using the same scene as in the start of this chapter, but instead of rendering a grass texture we're now going to use the transparent window texture from the start of this chapter.

 First, during initialization we enable blending and set the appropriate blending function: